jphan345/pathfinder/README.md

 # Pathfinder
-Find the shortest path from point A to point B.
+Find the shortest path from point A to point B using A* search algorithm.

 ## Instructions
 Click on the squares next to **'DRAW'** to change what you are drawing on the grid.